 The meaning of life is the reason for life.
 It is why you wake up in the morning.
-People that don’t wake up in the morning most of the time don’t because they don’t have anything to wake up to.
-They don’t have any mission, any purpose.
+People that don’t wake up in the morning often don’t have anything to wake up for (and the other way around).

 Choosing the Viewpoint

-This helps thousands of small insects and microbes that live in the ground to go about their daily task, and each and every one of them helps maintain the entire ecosystem alive and healthy.
+This helps thousands of small insects and microbes that live in the ground to go about their daily task.
+Each of them has a role to play in maintaining the ecosystem alive and healthy.

 The cow, at the scale of the land field, is important.
 Should it disappear tomorrow and not be replaced, many would notice.

-The meaning of life depends therefore on the perspective we’re taking.
-In the ecosystem, all living sentient matter because all participate in its functioning.
+Therefore, the meaning of life depends on the perspective we’re taking.

 The Biological Meaning of Life Is to Live

-As society modernized with a shift from a nomadic to a sedentary lifestyle, technology insured humans would no longer need to go hunting as food production could be to some extent “automated”, or at least exchanged against a different type of work.
+As society shifted from a nomadic to a sedentary lifestyle, technology insured humans would no longer need to go hunting as food production could be “automated” to some extend, or at least exchanged against a different type of work.

 Maslow’s Pyramid of Needs

 Maslow’s pyramid ranks humans’ needs from most important, to most superfluous.
-A need cannot be achieved if a lower level has not been fulfilled.
+A need cannot be achieved if a lower level of needs has not been fulfilled.